THESPIKE.GG

 Cyber Punked (Wattson)

 The "Cyber Punked" skin, known for its iconic pink hair and cat ears, turns Wattson into a standout character on the battlefield.
-Released during a special event, this skin has not been available since, adding to its rarity and desirability.
+The "Cyber Punked" Wattson skin was unlocked by reaching level 50 in the Season 4 premium battle pass.
+This skin has not been available since, adding to its rarity and desirability.
 Wattson’s vibrant appearance with this skin makes her look more like a rebel punk rocker than a strategic engineer, which appeals to many players.

 Cyber Punked (Wattson) Image credit: ArtStation